nkaminski/csrmesh/README.md

 # csrmesh
 Reverse engineered bearer/bridge implementation of the CSRMesh BTLE protocol including all necessary cryptographic and packing routines required to send valid packets over a CSRMesh BTLE network.
-This particular implementation currently only supports the CSRMesh lighting API and has been succssfully tested with Feit HomeBrite smart LED bulbs.
+This particular implementation currently only supports the CSRMesh lighting API and has been succssfully tested with a pair of Feit HomeBrite smart LED bulbs.
 However, the implemtation of other CSRMesh APIs should be quite straightformard if needed.
-Currently this only implements the sending and recieving of packets on networks with only one bulb per network PIN since I originally developed this with a single bulb to test with.
-However, I now plan to expand support to multi bulb networks since I have recently acquired a 2nd bulb and can confirm that this code does NOT work as intended when there is 2 bulbs setup with the same PIN on a mesh network.
+This implementation now supports sending packets to multi-device mesh networks as well as addressing devices by either device ID or group ID.

 # Tested Devices
- * Feit HomeBrite A19 Household, Model AOM800/827/LED/HBR with 1 bulb per network PIN in a given area
+ * Feit HomeBrite A19 Household, Model AOM800/827/LED/HBR with a max of 254 bulbs(theoretically) per network PIN in a given area

 # Requirements
  * Python 2.7.x and 3.x (preferred)